NintendoLink07/MythicIOGrabber/RecentChanges.md

 - [Filter Panel] Integrated a new filter option for affix checks.
 If the current affixes include either raging or incorporeal checking this option will make sure there is atleast 1 person who can deal with the affix.

+- [Active Queues] PVP queue frames will now have an appropriate PVP background.
+Either from th

 ### Changed

 - All queue frames should now have an cancel button in the "Active queues" panel.